Works Register Home Log In Authors

 How great is the exhaustion

-From the effort to maintain your significance!
+From the efforts to maintain your importance!

 Those efforts destroy both tranquility and rest,